Steps to Success…Will you pick up the gun?

 Terry, Joy’s mother has some bizarre scenes with her newfound love, Touissant, the plumber.
 I found them to be irrelevant interruptions that could have been handled more realistically.

-Peggy’s personality appeared too polished for someone who had spent the last ten years running her father’s run down garage.
-To distinguish her personality against Joy, who had been Valedictorian in high school, I would have cast Peggy as someone who was a little rougher around the edges.
+Peggy’s personality appeared too polished for someone who had spent the last ten years running her father’s rundown garage.
+To distinguish her personality against Joy, who had been Valedictorian in high school, I would have depicted Peggy’s character as someone a little rougher around the edges.
+The use of slang and a less eloquent manner of speaking perhaps would have made her character more believable as well as a better brief to the make-up and wardrobe department.

 I really enjoyed Joy, despite the script being a mess of contradictions.
 It appeared as if O’Russell was undecided whether to make the film a comedy or a drama.
 Rudy’s over-the-top antics of smashing things within seconds of walking into Joy’s house was cringe worthy as was the unlikelihood of a woman dropping her husband at his daughter’s house announcing that she didn’t want him anymore, as if he was a naughty child she was minding.
 This is not comedy; it’s stupidity.

-There have been mixed feelings about Joy but it’s on my favourites list because I love true stories where the underdog overcomes obstacles.
-Casting Jennifer Lawrence, Bradley Cooper, Robert De Niro and Diane Ladd will ensure some satisfaction in watching this quirky story unfold.
+There have been mixed feelings about Joy but it’s on my favourites list because I love true stories where the underdog overcomes obstacles, persists, and ultimately succeeds.
+My favourite scene was when she faced her Texan adversary in commerce and calmly laid out her royal flush.